 A clinical trial named the VITAL study found that omega-3 fatty acid supplementation/intake is not associated with a reduced risk of colorectal cancer precursors such as colorectal adenomas and serrated polyps.
-The potential benefit of omega-3 sources for reducing colorectal polyps in individuals with low blood levels of omega-3 fatty acids and African Americans requires confirmation in future studies.
+The potential benefit of omega-3 fatty acid supplements/sources for reducing colorectal polyps in individuals with low blood levels of omega-3 fatty acids and African Americans requires confirmation in future studies.

 Omega-3 Fatty Acids

 Omega-3 Fatty Acids are a class of fatty acids which are not produced by the body and are obtained from our daily diet or dietary supplements.
 The three main types of omega-3 fatty acids are eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA) and alpha-linolenic acid (ALA).
 The omega-3 fatty acids EPA and DHA are mostly found in marine sources such as fishes and fish oil supplements while ALA is commonly obtained from plant sources such as walnuts, vegetable oils and seeds like Chia seeds and flax seeds.